psrpinto/rev2-master-keyboard/README.md

 | 16 - 127  | 16                  ||

 ## Zone B MIDI Channel (CC2)
+Set the MIDI Channel of messages produced by Zone B.

 Values of an initialized patch are indicated as **default**.

 | CC2 Value | Zone B MIDI Channel ||